hyphanet/plugin-WebOfTrust/README.md

    for fred.
    Set its Gradle tasks to `jar`, or `clean jar` if you want to ensure the JAR is always fully rebuilt.
 Not fully rebuilding may cause e.g. deleted classes to persist in the JAR, though I have not tested if this still applies to a build system as modern as Gradle.
+   If you want to run the unit tests through Eclipse's UI for that you also need to add `testJar` to the tasks to ensure the JAR containing the tests gets built.

 **Notice**: Building using `Project / Build project` or `Project / Build Automatically` or the toolbar buttons does not seem to trigger Gradle with the said Eclipse version!